The Plague On The Firstborn

 Here we find the tenth and last plague, the death of the firstborn males.
 This was a judgment on ‘Isis’, the protector of children.
 In this plague, God was teaching the Israelites a deep spiritual lesson which pointed to Christ.

-This plague was going to hit Egypt in a very personal way, the firstborn is a reference to the male children.
 In Egyptian culture, the firstborn son was the hereditary centre of reference to the financial and social prestige of the family.
 All other children of the family looked to the firstborn as the future leader of the family.
 By killing the firstborn, God was effectively bringing Egypt to its knees.

 Earlier Pharaoh told them never to come to him again or he would die, Exodus 10:29, but Moses’ basically says, then let your servants appear in my presence.
 This of course happened, with even Pharaoh himself joining in the begging, Exodus 12:30-33.